 - Disassemble as much as possible.
 Do not, under any circumstances, attempt to move a grandfather clock without dismantling it.

 - Remove glass panels.
 Wrap them in cloth, then a layer of bubble wrap before placing them gently inside a box clearly labeled as “FRAGILE”.
 Artwork or picture frame boxes work well.
 Be careful not to let the bubble wrap come into direct contact with the glass—it can leave marks.

 - Secure the chains and cables.
 Reach inside the side panel and wide or crank the weights about halfway to the top of the clock.
 Chains or cables should be tense so they stay stationary in transit once the weights are removed.

 Secure chains in place with packing tape or a twist tie to eliminate the chance of the chains falling off their sprockets, and to prevent them from getting tangled up while the weights are being removed and the clock is in transit.

 Secure cables and prevent them from tangling by inserting something, such as styrofoam or tightly rolled newspaper, about 2-3” above each pulley.

 - Remove weights one by one.
 Wrap each weight in bubble wrap or packing paper.
-Check the bottom to see if they’ve been labelled with their position within the clock.
-If they aren’t labelled, label each weight with its corresponding location in the clock (left, right, or center).
+Check the bottom to see if they’ve been labeled with their position within the clock.
+If they aren’t labeled, label each weight with its corresponding location in the clock (left, right, or center).